 The Fox Chapel Area School District supports the interscholastic athletic program and encourages students to participate in competitive sports.
 Unfortunately, some sports may have limitations in team size and will require students to try out.
 Selecting members of the various athletic teams is the responsibility of each head coach.
-Before a student is permitted to participate in tryouts and practices, he or she first must submit the mandatory forms (see forms section, beginning on page A-1): All documents, physical forms, and team registrations are available on the athletic department website fcasdathletics.org and must be completed through FamilyID, the district's online registration system.
-Health history and physical forms, available at the district athletic office or on the district website, must be completed and submitted to the team coach or athletic director.
-Student athletes who participate in more than one sport per school year must also submit Recertification forms available on the athletic department's website fcasdathletics.org must be completed through FamilyID.
+Before a student is permitted to participate in tryouts and practices, he or she first must submit the mandatory forms (see forms section, beginning on page A-1): All documents, physical forms, and team registrations are available on the athletic department website fcasdathletics.org and must be completed through the online registration platform located on the athletic website.
+Health history and physical forms, available at the district athletic office or on the district website, must be completed and uploaded to the athletic department's online registration platform.
+Student-athletes who participate in more than one sport per school year must also submit Recertification forms, available on the athletic department's website fcasdathletics.org, through the athletics online registration platform.

-All required forms must be completed and submitted by the student athlete and his or her parent/guardian prior to try-outs and the first practice.
+All required forms must be completed and submitted by the student-athlete and his or her parent/guardian prior to try-outs and the first practice.